THE STORY OF A MOVEMENT

 Without language, peoples and their cultures cease to grow and start to fade away.

 A Vision at the Beginning

-The Language Conservancy was founded in 2005 by a concerned group of indigenous educators and language activists in reaction to the severe decline of indigenous languages speakers in the United States.
+The Language Conservancy was founded in 2005 by a concerned group of indigenous educators and language activists in reaction to the severe decline of indigenous language speakers in the United States.
 Working closely with partner organizations, we have utilized best practice methods, resources, and models to create world-class indigenous language-learning materials and resources.
-Our vision and hope inspire us to share these tools with other indigenous language communities worldwide.
+Our vision is to share these tools with indigenous language communities worldwide.
 Our hope is to restore indigenous languages to a place of pride within these communities.